peterjc/thapbi-pict/database/legacy/README.md

 These are FASTA format files of *Phytophthora* ITS1 sequences from earlier in the THAPBI Phyto-Threats project.

+Code to load some of these files and parse their naming conventions can be found in ``thapbi-pict/legacy.py`` which is used for importing them into the new database format.

 # database.fasta circa 2016

 File ``database.fasta`` was originally checked into the GitHub repository